Satellite SMS check-in on iPhone

 How to prepare your iPhone for satellite check-in before heading off-grid — save the service number, verify your setup, and understand what to do on trail.

-When you are in a dead zone with no cellular or Wi-Fi signal, the satellite SMS check-in lets you check in and reset your safety timer by sending a short pre-filled text message from your iPhone's native Messages app.
+When you are in a dead zone with no cellular or Wi-Fi signal, the satellite SMS check-in lets you check in and reset your Check-in Timer by sending a short pre-filled text message from your iPhone's native Messages app.
 No separate satellite device needed — it uses Apple Messages via Satellite, built into iPhone 14 and later.

 This guide covers everything you need to do before your trip to make sure it works when you need it.